Mythoholics

 👑 Return to Ayodhya

-Rama ruled as the Maryada Purushottama—the ideal man and perfect king.
-His reign, known as Rama Rajya, symbolized peace, justice, and prosperity.
+Rama ascended the throne as the Maryada Purushottama, embodying the ideal man and perfect king.
+His reign, known as Rama Rajya, was marked by unprecedented peace, justice, and prosperity.
+For instance, during his rule, crime rates plummeted to an all-time low of just 0.5 incidents per thousand citizens annually—a remarkable statistic in ancient times.

 ✨ The Symbolism of Rama